Shalke Jewelry Design

 I would say my collections have a connection to symbolism, My current Lotus Love collection as an example represents new beginnings, blossom no matter where you are or are at in your life.
 It is a little reminder that you can always shine.

 I feel that it is important to have a positive feeling and hope to get that across in my jewelry.
 So whether it is the meaning of the stones a symbol or an affirmation, nature is all connected.
 My lotus love collection comes in sterling silver,9krt gold on request and vermeil(sterling silver that is gold plated)

 I have the more dainty pendant and studs and the larger still delicate feminine but statement pieces.
 My pieces are handmade and hand-finished in London UK.

 How would you describe your design aesthetic?

-I would say visually my pieces are delicate feminine, However there is an personal aspect to the jewellery what draws people to the pieces and that is the meaning of the pieces it is that personal aspect that I would say comes back to me from people when I ask them what draws them to it.
+I would say visually my pieces are delicate feminine, However, there is a personal aspect to the jewelry what draws people to the pieces and that is the meaning of the pieces it is that personal aspect that I would say comes back to me from people when I ask them what draws them to it.